 Over a hundred riot police, two busloads of party sympathizers, and a marching band escorted right wing Salvadoran ARENA party Presidential candidate Rodrigo Avila into the tiny town of Cinquera on Feb.
 6, as part of a campaign rally that has sparked national controversy.
 Avila’s visit to Cinquera, which has long been considered an FMLN stronghold, led to confrontations with community members and accusations by Salvadoran Minister of Education Darlyn Meza that Cinquera’s teachers incited their students to organize a counter protest during class hours.

 Over a hundred riot police, two busloads of party sympathizers, and a marching band escorted right wing Salvadoran ARENA party Presidential candidate Rodrigo Avila into the tiny town of Cinquera on Feb.
 6, as part of a campaign rally that has sparked national controversy.
 Avila’s visit to Cinquera, which has long been considered an FMLN stronghold, led to confrontations with community members and accusations by Salvadoran Minister of Education Darlyn Meza that Cinquera’s teachers incited their students to organize a counter protest during class hours.
 Since then, four teachers at the school have been removed from their jobs, which Salvadoran President Tony Saca of ARENA has called the “best decision.”
-However, according to a leading Salvadoran newspaper,
+However, according to a leading Salvadoran newspaper, La Prensa Grafica, the national teachers union ANDES 21 has denounced the firings claiming the teachers where removed without a prior investigation, which violates their rights under Salvadoran Law.

 Former chief of Salvadoran police Avila and the ARENA party allege manipulation of children for political ends while linking this sort of manipulation to violence.
 Yet his preemptive use of riot police and decision to hold a rally in a community that his ARENA party government savaged through military repression during the Salvadoran Civil War suggests Avila may have been looking for confrontation.
 Reports from Cinquera point to widespread provocation and manipulation of the children by the media and Avila’s supporters.
 Adding to tensions is the highly contested mayoral election of January 18th, in which the FMLN party candidate lost in Cinquera for the first time since the peace accords.
 According to the Salvadoran Electoral Tribunal, the government entity that overseas the elections, ARENA only won in Cinquera by 22 votes of the over 700 cast.
 Both sides have decried the tactics of their political adversaries, and like elsewhere in the country, these confrontations have at times been violent.